If there’s only one thing to go all out for, it’s a wedding. Learn how to plan the wedding of your dreams with these nine useful tips.

 Now that you’ve gotten your budget together allocating the funds to everything else should be much more hassle-free.
 The first thing you should start looking into is a venue to hold the wedding in.
 It’s best to start searching for locations as early as possible because they can get booked quickly.

 If you already have a tentative date (or at least month and year) for your event then it will help out the venue owners with booking for you.
 Consider trying out unique places that others may not think about if you’re having a hard time finding a place for your date.
 For instance, libraries, vineyards and museums may work.
+There are also many great destination wedding locations, so you may want to look into somewhere beautiful and romantic, such as mexico wedding venues.

 - Write Out Guest List